hpc-carpentry/hpc-carpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 my good friends Ana Costa and Anne Fouilloux, they introduced me to The Carpentries.

-I realized working in the private industry, that each group of people has its own personality, its own dynamics.
+I realised working in the private industry, that each group of people has its own personality, its own dynamics.
 It is an entity even if we don't notice.
 That is the same everywhere at home, in the university, in the industry.